Image credit: New Balance

 • There’s no evidence it’s taking actions to protect biodiversity in its supply chain.

-• Its social auditing program covering its entire final production stage is accredited by the Fair Labor Association (FLA).
+• Its social auditing program is accredited by Fair Labor Association (FLA).

 • During the height of the COVID-19 pandemic, it disclosed some policies to protect workers in its supply chain from the virus.